liferay/liferay-docs/develop/new-articles/application-development/02-creating-a-simple-bundle.markdown

 9. To turn your project into a simple bundle, you'll implement a `[BundleActivator](https://osgi.org/javadoc/r5/core/org/osgi/framework/BundleActivator.html)`.
-   If your project does not have a `src` folder, create one.
+   If your project does not have a `src` folder, create one and add it to Eclipse's build path.
 Right-click on your project's `src` folder and select *New* &rarr; *Package* and create a new package.
 E.g., create a new package called *com.liferay.docs.simplebundle*.
 Then right-click on your new package and select *New* &rarr; *Class*.
 Enter a name for the class, e.g., *SimpleBundleActivator*.
-Replace its default contents with the following code:
+Replace its default contents with the following
+   code:

         package com.liferay.docs.simplebundle;